erroronline1/caro/readme.md

 [Content](#content)

 ### Text recommendations
-To avoid unneccesary or repetitive poetry and support a consistent linguistic style text recommendations can be provided.
+To avoid unnecessary or repetitive poetry and support a consistent linguistic style text recommendations can be provided.
 These are assembled with predefined text chunks for either replacements that handle pronouns or generic text chunks.
 Latter can make use of former.
 Currently a german language model is implemented where replacements are defined as chunks of
 * Child female - the girl
 * Child male - the boy
 * Child genderless - the child